codesenju/kubectl-nuke-go/docs/FAQ.md

 ## What does this tool do?

-kubectl-nuke is a kubectl plugin that forcefully deletes Kubernetes resources, particularly namespaces stuck in the Terminating state.
-It removes finalizers when necessary to complete the deletion process.
+kubectl-nuke is a kubectl plugin that forcefully deletes Kubernetes resources, including namespaces stuck in the Terminating state and unresponsive pods.
+It provides both gentle and aggressive deletion modes, automatically removes finalizers when necessary, and can force-delete pods with grace period 0.

 ## How is this different from regular kubectl delete?